george-hawkins/mini-quad-2023/README.md

 See here for m8 vs m9 vs m10: <https://www.u-blox.com/en/technologies/standard-precision-positioning>

 Find if there's a neopixel and compass on the the GPS I2C bus by scanning the bus for addresses: <https://learn.adafruit.com/scanning-i2c-addresses?view=all>

 ---

+Silicone o-rings and standoffs for M2 and M3 from Diatone official store: <https://www.aliexpress.com/item/4001264267019.html>

+---